 “It is not happiness that brings us gratitude.
 It is gratitude that brings us happiness.” ~ Positive Psychology

-By being grateful, having an optimistic outlook, and activating the “feel good” hormones, among other positive impacts, the chemical makeup in the brain is changed.
-And for the better.
-Amazing, huh?
+By being grateful and having an optimistic outlook, you activate the “feel good” hormones.
+Moreover, the chemical makeup of your brain is changed in a positive way.
 Now, how’s that for some good medicine?

 What are the benefits that a dog provides to its human?

-Dogs provide a multitude of benefits for their owners.
+Dogs provide a multitude of benefits to their owners.
 Here are just a few of the top ones:

 1. Keep dog parents active and moving